abinit/abinit/doc/developers/markdown.md

 that is rendered in HTML as: Please consult [[cite:Gonze2016 | the last generic ABINIT article]].

+!!! warning

+    Please use the `cite` namespace.
+The syntax **without** namespace is deprecated and will be removed.

 The script does a bit of formatting in these examples: it keeps one pair of square brackets in the case of a bibliographic reference, and add "~abinit/" in the case of a path.
 The syntax `[[test:libxc_41]]` is preferable when documenting new tests in the release notes.